This text effect tutorial will take you through the process of how to put an image inside text using Paint.NET.

 Choose a color for background by setting the Primary colors in the Colors window.
 Select Primary from the drop-down list in the Colors Window then choose a color you like by clicking on the Colors Wheels.

-Select the Paint Bucket tool in the Tools Window.
+Select the Paint Bucket tool.
 In the Options bar, select Global Flood Mode and Fill with Solid Color.
-Click your mouse on the Editing Window to fill the entire Layer 2 with your chosen color.

 Create a new layer for the text by going to Layers> Add New Layer (or Ctrl+Shift+N).